Avimitin/nvim/docs/src/en_us/plugins/rust.md

 The plugin rust-tools.nvim has already set up LSP, format, and debug utilities.

-See https://github.com/simrat39/rust-tools.nvim/ for what it can do.
+See <https://github.com/simrat39/rust-tools.nvim/> for what it can do.

+> This plugin will setup lspconfig itself, please don't write lspconfig manually.

 ## Inlay hint

-The rust-tools.nvim setting is located in lua/config/rust.lua.
+The rust-tools.nvim setting is located in lua/plugins/coding/config/rust-tools.lua.
 And inlay hint is set up automatically after you open rust file.

 But it will not prompt up by default due to some unknown bug.